Recap of my year:

 But then I got this grant.
 Suddenly I’m having to figure things out like how to split my budget, who to hire for the best crew, the logistics of casting union versus non-union, what locations I need or already have, how to schedule the shoot to make the most sense, and so on and so forth.
 And after staying up until four one night working on my budget, I realized I kind of loved this kind of work.
 I kind of love making things happen.
 I kind of love producing.

 Now at the end of the year, I’m looking forward to the next with excitement for what’s to come.
-2019 for a great year for me as an actor and I have a feeling 2020 will be a great year for me as a filmmaker.
+2019 was a great year for me as an actor and I have a feeling 2020 will be a great year for me as a filmmaker.
 Next year I’ll be filming the Super Roommates pilot and making Phone Call public.
 With any luck I’ll have a short or two to add to my list of projects a year from now too.
 I’m going to create and learn and enjoy every second of it.

 I can’t wait.